scala/docs.scala-lang/_overviews/scala3-book/methods-main-methods.md

 }
 ```

-The previous functionality of `App`, which relied on the “magic” `DelayedInit` trait, is no longer available.
-`App` still exists in limited form for now, but it doesn’t support command line arguments and will be deprecated in the future.

-If programs need to cross-build between Scala 2 and Scala 3, it’s recommended to use an explicit `main` method with an `Array[String]` argument instead:
+{% endtab %}

+{% tab 'Scala 3' for=method_4 %}

 ```scala
 object happyBirthday:
   def main(args: Array[String]) = println("Hello, world")
 ```

+> `@main` methods are the recommended way to generate programs that can be invoked from the command line in Scala 3.
+> They replace the previous approach in Scala 2, which was to create an `object` that extends the `App` class:

+> The previous functionality of `App`, which relied on the “magic” `DelayedInit` trait, is no longer available.
+> `App` still exists in limited form for now, but it doesn’t support command line arguments and will be deprecated in the future.

+> If programs need to cross-build between Scala 2 and Scala 3, it’s recommended to use an explicit `main` method with an `Array[String]` argument instead:

+{% endtab %}
+{% endtabs %}

 If you place that code in a file named *happyBirthday.scala*, you can then compile it with `scalac` and run it with `scala`, as shown previously: